uofajillian/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 element or conveying critical information.
 When images contain text, make sure that the text has a font size of at least 14 points and has good contrast with the background.
 Whenever possible, use the default font and color defined in the edX platform, which was designed to be easy to read.
-If you choose to override default font colors, be sure to verify the foreground and background colors have `sufficient contrast <https://leaverou.github.io/contrast-ratio/>`_.
+If you choose to override default font colors, make sure that the foreground and background colors have `sufficient contrast <https://leaverou.github.io/contrast-ratio/>`_.

-For audio elements, make sure foreground sounds are sufficiently louder than background sounds.
+For audio elements, make sure that foreground sounds are sufficiently louder than background sounds.

 .. _Make Sure Your Course Content is Understandable: